richardturnnidge/binview/README.md

 `binview filename [columns] [display format]`

-eg.

-`binview samplefile.mod 12 h`

-To show the file with 12 columns in hexadecimal.

 The filename is needed, obviously, but the last two are optional.
 The order, however, is important.
 You can have columns without format, but not the other way round.

 The number of columns can be any number practical for the display resolution.